mitchtabian/FlutterPlayground/README.md

 4. June 17
     1. I love the way you can build layouts in flutter.
         - I wish I could design layouts natively like Flutter does.
 Hopefully compose allows this.
+    2. Setting up tabs was pretty easy.
+Definitely much more beginner friendly than with native.
 5.